 A comprehensive eye exam at Delaware Eye Center is relatively simple and comfortable and shouldn't take more than 45 to 90 minutes.
 The exam should include checks on the following:

 Your medical history.
-First, your doctor* will ask you for an assessment of your vision and your overall health.
-Your family's medical history, whether you wear corrective lenses or whether you are on any medication will also be of interest to your ophthalmologist.
+First, your eye doctor* will ask you for an assessment of your vision and your overall health.
+Your family's medical history, whether you wear corrective lenses or whether you are on any medication will also be of interest to your ophthalmologist or optometrist.

 Your side vision.
 Loss of side vision is a symptom of glaucoma.
 Because you may lose side vision without knowing it, this test can identify eye problems that you aren't even aware of.

-Your prescription for corrective lenses.
+Your prescription for corrective lenses (eyeglasses or contact lenses).
 You will be seated and asked to view an eye chart through a device called a phoroptor, which contains different lenses.
-The phoroptor can help determine the best eyeglass or contact lens prescription to correct any refractive error you may have, such as myopia.
+The phoroptor can help determine the best prescription for eyeglasses or contact lenses to correct any refractive error you may have, such as myopia.

 The front part of your eye.
 A type of microscope called a slit lamp is used to illuminate the front part of the eye, including the eyelids, cornea, iris and lens.
 This can reveal whether you are developing cataracts or have any scars or scratches on your cornea.